your description goes here

-If you think you have a scared cat, depressed or nervous cat then you could be right and they might be suffering from stress and cat anxiety.
+If you think you have a scared cat, or a depressed or nervous cat then you could be right, cats can suffer from stress and anxiety just like the rest of us!

-Recognising the signs of cat stress or anxiety, and knowing what makes a scared or cat, can help us to get to the root of the problem.
-That way we can help our beloved pet return to being a healthy and happy cat.
+Recognizing the signs of cat stress or anxiety, and knowing what makes an animal become scared, can help us to get to the root of the problem.
+That way we can help our pet return to being a healthy and happy cat.

-Common signs and changes in behaviour that indicate cat stress can include:
+Common signs and changes in behavior that indicate stress can include:

 • Dilated pupils.